-- 1. Students will follow guidelines for scheduling and attending advisement sessions with their assigned advisor each semester per Appendix C. - 2.
-Students may request additional meetings with advisors at any time. - The Portfolio will be included, as a graded course requirement per the syllabus, for designated courses in the DPT curriculum including Professional Practice Expectations VI.
-An evaluation rubric for the Portfolio will be developed for each course. - 4.
-Other mechanisms for triggering a formal review (commendations and/or concerns) by the Academic Success Committee include, but are not limited to, student self-report, course, or clinical faculty report, and/or DCE report.
+- 1. Students will follow guidelines for scheduling and attending sessions with their assigned advisor as outlined in the instructions for the Professional and Personal Development Plan (PPDP). - 2.
+Each student will maintain their Student DPT Professionalism Portfolio and routinely input documents such as their PPDP into their Portfolio. - 3.
+Students may request additional meetings with advisors to review the Portfolio or for other advisement as desired. - 4.
+The Portfolio will be included, as a graded course requirement per the syllabus, for designated courses in the DPT curriculum including Professional Practice Expectations VI.
+An evaluation rubric for the Portfolio will be developed for each courses. - Other mechanisms for triggering a formal review (commendations and/or concerns) by the Student Academic Success Committee include, but are not limited to, student self-report, course or clinical faculty report, DCE report.